pocl/pocl/doc/sphinx/source/using.rst

   verification of LLVM modules at certain stages (program.bc always, kernel bitcode (parallel.bc) only with some drivers).
   Defaults to 0 if CMAKE_BUILD_TYPE=Debug and 1 otherwise.

-- **POCL_CPU_MAX_CU_COUNT**

- The maximum number of threads created for work group execution in the 'cpu' device driver.
-The default is to determine this from the number of hardware threads available in the CPU.

 - **POCL_MAX_WORK_GROUP_SIZE**